FarahTasnurMeem/Firewall-creation-and-configuration/README.md

 ## Project Overview
 In this project, I configured a firewall on my Ubuntu system using UFW (Uncomplicated Firewall) to enhance network security.
 The firewall setup aims to protect against unauthorized access and potential threats, ensuring a safer environment for my system.

+The main goal of this project is to configure my firewall in my Ubuntu using ufw.
+This setup will save my network from unauthorized access and potential threats.

 ## Table of Contents
 - [Project Overview](#project-overview)
 - [Prerequisites](#prerequisites)